yegt79/Fiber_Network/README.md

 > This approach creates a model that mirrors the real-world structure of human aortic elastin, enabling accurate simulation of its behavior under stretch.

 ---
+## Applied Skills
+Technical Knowledge:
+• Apply matrix structural analysis methods to solve problems in mechanics, demonstrating understanding of fundamental principles and mathematical formulations
+• Implement finite element analysis techniques for solving complex mechanical problems, including proper element selection and mesh refinement strategies
+• Analyze and solve problems involving material nonlinearity and geometric nonlinearity
+• Develop numerical solution strategies for nonlinear problems, including appropriate iteration schemes and convergence criteria

+Software Development & Implementation:
+• Write, test, and debug Python programs for computational mechanics applications using modern development tools and practices
+Use version control effectively with Git and GitHub for code management
+• Implement proper documentation practices using Markdown and inline code documentation

+Professional Skills:
+• Evaluate and contribute to open-source scientific software projects in a professional manner
+• Debug and troubleshoot complex numerical implementations using systematic approaches

+Integration & Application:
+• Complete an independent project that demonstrates mastery of both technical concepts and software development practices

+---

 ## Dependencies <a name="dependencies"></a>
 This package relies on FEniCS 2019.1.0.
 (Note that this is the legacy version NOT FEniCSx).
 Brief installation instructions are outline below.
 For more information see the [official FEniCS installation instructions.](https://fenicsproject.org/download/archive/)